Skip to content

 }

-Deletes use ExecuteDeleteAsync in batches to avoid long-running transactions.
+Deletes use ExecuteDeleteAsync in batches to avoid long-running transactions, backed by the (Category, Timestamp) index.
 Cascade deletes automatically remove child AuditEntityChange and AuditPropertyChange rows.

 SignalNameDescription

-Metricgranit.auditing.entries.purgedCounter — entries purged by cleanup (by category)
+Metricgranit.auditing.entry.purgedCounter — entries purged by the retention job (by category)

 Metricgranit.auditing.capture.errorsCounter — errors during change tracking capture